How to Engrave a Dog Tag – The 6 Best Methods Explained

 Updated:

 Dog tags are more than just accessories – they can carry important information, personal messages, or individual style statements.
-Whether you want to personalize pet tags, military-style ID badges, or stylish gifts, engraving makes each piece meaningful and lasting.
+Whether you want to personalize pet tags, military-style IDs, or stylish gifts, engraving makes every piece meaningful and durable.

-In this guide, we present 6 practical methods for engraving dog tags – from professional laser machines to DIY tools – so you can find the right method for your skills, budget and design requirements.
+In this guide, we will introduce you to 6 practical methods for engraving dog tags – from professional laser machines to DIY tools – so you can find the right method for your skills, budget, and design requirements.

-Method 1: Engrave the dog tag with a laser engraving machine
+Method 1: Engrave a dog tag with a laser engraving machine

-Laser engraving is one of the most precise and professional methods for personalizing a dog tag.
-Whether you want to add a name, contact information, or a custom design, a laser engraver delivers clean, permanent results on metal, plastic, or acrylic surfaces.
+Laser engraving is one of the most precise and professional methods to engrave a dog tag.
+Whether you want to add a name, contact details, or a custom design – a laser engraver delivers clean, permanent results on metal, plastic, or acrylic surfaces.

 What you need for laser engraving a dog tag:

-Use the design software to create the text, pattern or logo and adjust the size to fit the dog tag.
+Create the text, pattern, or logo using the design software and adjust the size to fit the dog tag.

 Remove dust, oil, or fingerprints to ensure a clean engraving.

-Place the dog tag on the laser bed and make sure it does not move during engraving.
+Place the dog tag on the laser bed and ensure it does not move during engraving.

 Step 4: Adjust laser settings

-Adjust the power, speed, and focus height according to the material. (e.g., for stainless steel: lower speed, higher power)
+Set power, speed, and focus height according to the material (e.g., for stainless steel: lower speed, higher power).

-Use the preview/frame function to align the design with the brand.
+Use the preview/frame function to align the design with the tag.

 Step 6: Start engraving